 A CMP can be used to manage consent for cookies, third-party blocking, and even crowd-sourced violation reporting.
 Some CMPs have a system in which the information is stored on a blockchain, so there will be cryptographically verifiable proof that the record has not been altered.

 To protect your customers’ data, you need to have a high level of security – a consent management platform does precisely that.
-The platform can also help you assess your privacy posture and ensure that you are compliant with all relevant regulations.
+The platform can also help you assess your privacy posture and ensure that you comply with all relevant regulations.

-A consolidated data privacy platform will have features for all businesses – from small businesses to large enterprises.
-In other words, by having a consent management platform in place, you can comply with every privacy law in the world.
+A consolidated data privacy platform will feature all businesses – from small to large enterprises.
+In other words, you can comply with every privacy law worldwide by having a consent management platform in place.

 Previously, companies had to hire experienced employees who would compare copies of policies side by side to see how they’ve changed over time and how they are affected.
 With the help of a consent management system, the process is automated, so you save valuable time and resources.